httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 When specifying more than one header, it's important to remember to describe what a processor's behaviour should be when one of the headers is missing.

 If you need to fit arbitrarily complex data into a header, Structured Headers is probably a poor fit for your use case.

+## What should generic Structured Headers implementations expose?

+A generic implementation should expose the top-level parse ({{#text-parse}}) and serialise ({{#text-serialise}}) functions.
+They need not be functions; for example, it could be implemented as an object, with methods for each of the different top-level types.

+For interoperability, it's important that generic implementations be complete and follow the algorithms closely; see {{strict}}.
+To aid this, a common test suite is being maintained by the community; see <https://github.com/httpwg/structured-header-tests>.

 # Changes